x-k-i-t-a/b-valiyev/README.md

 <p >Since my university years I have had a dream to realize myself in something really useful, and ...
 I started programming.
 Writing projects, implementing tricky logic, optimizing alogithms - this is what brings me joy.
 Apart from programming I love hanging out with my friends and new acquaintances.
 My hobbies include watching comedian shows, learning European languages, expanding my music collection, and playing volleyball.</p>

-- 💻 I’m currently (and previously have been) learning and working on Java projects
+- 💻 Working on Java related projects

 - ✉ How to reach me: vbb.correspondence@outlook.com